“Let the beauty we love be what we do.

 2. Spending time with flowers.
 I can’t get enough of them, they are so freaking awesome.

-3. Receiving serendipitous aerial videos of farmstead & garden.
+3. Receiving serendipitous arial videos of farmstead & garden.
 Three guys just happened to change out their drone batteries outside of our barn lane one afternoon in June.
-I’d been desiring an aerial view of the garden a couple weeks before this, so of course I drew additional meaning from the timing and entire orchestration of this occurrence.
+I’d been desiring an arial view of the garden a couple weeks before this, so of course I drew additional meaning from the timing and entire orchestration of this occurrence.

 4. Receiving mentorship from Violeta Veenstra, flower farmer partner at Harvest & Blooms Farm.
 In addition to absorbing helpful hands & eyes-on learning from Violeta, I am grateful for a lovely new friend.